Estimated dispatch within 2 working days.

 In the absence of compatibility studies, this veterinary medicinal product must not be mixed with other veterinary medicinal products.

 Shelf life of the veterinary medicinal product as packaged for sale: 2 years.

-Shelf life after first opening the container: 28 days.
+Shelf life after first opening the immediate packaging: 28 days.

 Do not store above 25°C. Protect from frost.
 Protect from light.
-When the container is broached (opened) for the first time, use within 28 days.
 After use, replace cap on syringe.
 Keep the broached syringe in the original carton and store in a dry place.
-Keep out of the reach and sight of children.

 Container: White, high-density polyethylene syringe barrel.
 White, low-density polyethylene syringe plunger.